 This relatively common skin problem manifests with brown, tan or blue –gray dark spots on the face.
 Individuals tend to get dark patches on their forehead, cheeks, and Nose Bridge.
 Melasma is very common among pregnant women and sometimes referred to as “the mask of maternity”.
 Melasma can be characterized by epidermal, dermal, or a combination of dermal and epidermal problems.
-Here is a good look at the procedures that offer the best treatment for melasma.
+Here is a good look at the procedures that offer the best treatment for melasma at The Esthetic Clinics.

 Diagnosis prior to best treatment for hyperpigmentation